psosnin/obsidian-banyan/README.md

 ### Plugin Settings

-- The plugin's note directory defaults to `cards` to avoid conflicts with existing note directories.
+- Note directory: Defaults to `cards` to avoid conflicts with existing folders.
-- Whether to automatically open the panel view on startup
+- Open panel on startup: Automatically open the card panel when Obsidian starts.
-- Whether the panel view displays notes in one or two columns
-- Whether to show titles in card notes
+- Number of columns: On desktop, choose single or double column.
+- Show title or not
+- Card content max height: Short / Normal / Expand.
+- Show backlinks: Display notes that reference the current note at the bottom of the card.
+- Double click to edit (Desktop): Double-click a card to switch to edit view directly.

 ## Installation